Sound Party: Critical reception

 Malathi Rangarajan from The Hindu noted it was "typical fare" and that "it evokes only a lukewarm response because both the hero's characterisation and the storyline are vague throughout."
 Malini Mannath of Chennai Online wrote, "If Satyaraj can be subtle and fascinating to watch, he can also be loud and overplaying to the gallery, as he has proved here".
 She added, "The title, however, seems an apt one.
 For the whole scenario is a verbal, loud and noisy affair".
+Sify wrote, "The film is shoddily shot and director Senthil Kumar has no clue about how the story progresses.
+Satyaraj is stale in such roles as he does his usual comedy.
+Late Pratyusha is ok.
+Deva rehashes the Malayalam tunes which fail to impress.
+On the whole Sound Party is hollow and is a waste of time".